FREE LIFETIME CV AMENDMENTS

 Recharge

-Unplug, unwind and relax!
+Unplug, unwind and relax with your free time!
 For most people – unless they have other commitments, e.g. looking after the kids – this is a top priority in terms of things to do on your day off.

-It can be exhausting working full time over a long period, but a day off is a great chance to regroup, refresh and give yourself a mental break from the daily grind.
+It can be exhausting working full time over a long period, but a day off is a great chance to regroup, refresh, do some fun things and give yourself a mental break from the daily grind.

 If you’re tired, spend a little more time in bed – or schedule a nap for the afternoon, but don’t overdo it or you might feel groggy after waking up.

-Unless you can’t avoid it, don’t check your work emails or Slack messages on a day off.
+Unless you can’t avoid it, don’t check your work emails or Slack messages on a day off, even for a few minutes.
 If you’re someone who worries about what’s happening at work without you, try the following:

 • Writing a list of anything you’re worried about before your day off, plus how you could positively handle the situation once you’re back at work